-- Offering or accepting a gift in the form of cash, or cash equivalent vouchers, is strictly prohibited. - An employee receiving a gift or hospitality of more than nominal value, they must notify their line manager for approval. - All gifts and hospitality involving travel and/or overnight accommodation requires prior approval from line managers. - Gifts or hospitality which could influence or appear to influence decisions officers or employees make on behalf of the organisation must be refused. - The acceptance and/or offer of small gifts such as flowers, and/or casual entertainment such as business lunches/dinners, is acceptable within reasonable bounds, as long as it is a normal and appropriate expression of business courtesy.
+- Offering or accepting a gift in the form of cash, or cash equivalent vouchers, is strictly prohibited. - An employee receiving a gift or hospitality of more than nominal value, they must notify their line manager for approval. - All gifts and hospitality involving travel and/or overnight accommodation requires prior approval from line managers. - Gifts or hospitality which could influence or appear to influence decisions officers or employees make on behalf of the organisation must be refused. - The acceptance and/or offer of small gifts such as flowers, and/or casual entertainment such as business lunches/dinners, is acceptable within reasonable bounds, as long as it is a normal and appropriate expression of business courtesy. - Employees also must ensure that offering or accepting a gift or hospitality does not create or appear to create a conflict of interest for those involved.

-Document name: POLICY NAME Document Code: NWP-09-01-0015-v2.0EN Version: 3.0 Status: Published Owner: PAD Finance Approved By: Richard Derbyshire Issue Date: 17/04/2023 Review Date: 17/04/2024
+Document name: Anti-Bribery Policy Document Code: NWP-09-01-0015-v4.0-EN Version: 4.0 Status: Status: Published Owner: PAD Director of Finance and Approved By: PAD HR Director Compliance Issue Date: 18/06/2024 Review Date: 30/06/2025